Our Scientists

 Research Field: Immunity, Genetics

-Research Interest: How human genetics influences immunity
+Research Interest: I am interested to understand how human genetics influences immunity.

 Ken LOH